heg31/six-nations-food/content/posts/2013-09-03_haggis-leeks-tatties.md

 ---
-title: Haggis, leeks and tatties
+title: Haggis, Leeks and Tatties
 description: A leeky twist on the classic HNT
 date: 2013-09-03
 image: "img/2013-03-09-haggis-leeks-tatties.JPG"